French ship Bucentaure (1803)

-Bucentaure was named after the Venetian state barge Bucintoro which was destroyed by Napoleon after the fall of the Republic of Venice in 1797.
-While the Venetian name is of uncertain etymology (it may have originated in the bucinatores aboard who blew their instruments to herald the arrival of the Doge), the French Bucentaures figurehead depicted a bucentaur: a mythical, centaur-like creature with the body of a bull and the head of a man.
+The French Bucentaures figurehead depicted a bucentaur: a mythical, centaur-like creature with the body of a bull and the head of a man.

 Vice-Admiral Villeneuve hoisted his flag on 6 November 1804.
 Bucentaure hosted the Franco-Spanish war council while sheltered from the British fleet at Cádiz.
-The vote was to remain in safe waters (a decision later overruled by Admiral Villeneuve) During the council, Spanish general Antonio de Escaño complained that the atmospheric pressure was descending (a sign of approaching storms).
+The vote was to remain in safe waters (a decision later overruled by Admiral Villeneuve).
+During the council, Spanish general Antonio de Escaño complained that the atmospheric pressure was descending (a sign of approaching storms).
 French vice-admiral Charles René Magon de Médine famously retorted "the thing descending here is braveness".
-This offended Admiral Federico Gravina and other Spanish officers, who did not oppose later the imprudent order of taking to sea.
+This offended Admiral Federico Gravina and other Spanish officers, who did not later oppose the imprudent order of taking to sea.